 Some of the best places to stay in Llandeilo include:

 If you want to stay right in the centre of Llandeilo why not book a luxury Airbnb and stay at The Nest at Bentley’s?

-  The Nest is a swish, upscale townhouse that is really conveniently located right by all the shops and restaurants.
+Book The Nest at Bentley’s’ on Airbnb and spoil yourself with a lovely boutique Airbnb in Llandeilo It’s a swish, upscale townhouse that is really conveniently located right by all the shops and restaurants.